Berlin says EADS has asked govt to support merger with BAE

-BERLIN Airbus owner EADS EAD.PA has asked the German government to support its planned merger with Britain's BAE Systems (BAES.L), a German government spokesman said on Friday.
+BERLIN, Sept 14 Airbus owner EADS has asked the German government to support its planned merger with Britain's BAE Systems, a German government spokesman said on Friday.

 A newspaper report saying that the government had already given its blessing to the plan has been denied by industry and political sources.